satish-pati/GPU_SIMULATOR/README.md

 ### **Meeting 7 (18-Feb-2025)**
 - **Members**: Satish,Niharika
 - **Decisions**:
-  - Add core GUI for Python Version.
+  - Add GUI for Python Version.
   - Implement the Simulator Class in python.
   - Test the excecution of BubbleSort in CPP version.
   - Final Error solving & reviewing code in CPP version